calydia/blog-forestry-gatsby/src/pages/posts/comparison-of-drupal-vs-gatsby.md

   As a Drupal developer, I wanted to give it a go.
 That way I could focus my learning more on Gatsby.</p><p>If you aren't familiar with Drupal and Gatsby you can <a href="https://www.drupal.org/" title="">learn more about Drupal</a> and <a href="https://www.gatsbyjs.org/" title="">learn more about Gatsby</a>.
-But in short, Drupal is an open source CMS and Gatsby is an open source framework based on React.</p><p>After starting the project, I decided to use the Drupal as its own site as well.
+But in short, Drupal is an open-source CMS and Gatsby is an open-source framework based on React.</p><p>After starting the project, I decided to use the Drupal as its own site as well.
 Because it would give me the opportunity to compare working with only Drupal and working with more modern solutions.</p><h2>Local development</h2><p>Developing both sites was relatively easy since I could plan